Short and focused

 Why it matters

-Steelwork jobs can change quickly.
-A short briefing helps connect the RAMS and site rules to the work in front of the team.
+Steelwork jobs move.
+A five-minute briefing is how you reconnect the RAMS and site rules to what's actually in front of the team this morning.

-Access, other trades, weather, materials, work areas, delivery routes and permit conditions can change between the RAMS being written and the work starting.
+Access, other trades, weather, materials, delivery routes, permit conditions: plenty shifts between the office writing the RAMS and the team turning up.

 Welding topics